 - I have been working on a drylined wall.
 (Plasterboard stuck to a brick wall with adhesive).
 Rawl plugs are ideal for this application.

-- If you are securing your TV to a stud wall then I’d recommend securing the scaffold board to the studs (where possible) and then use a cavity wall fixing for the other locations.
-Studs in most cases will be spaced 400mm apart.
-(In some cases 600mm)
+- If you are securing your TV to a stud wall, then I’d recommend securing the scaffold board to the studs (where possible) and then using a cavity wall fixing for the other locations.
+Studs in most cases, will be spaced 400mm apart.
+(In some cases, 600mm)

 I then returned to the TV to take some more accurate measurements.
 I wanted to ensure the TV was mounted perfectly in the centre for my customers, leaving equal gaps at the top and bottom.
 This is how I did it: